hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    .. tab-item:: KU Leuven

-      You have an approved :ref:`VSC account <access>`.
+      To access KU Leuven clusters, only an approved :ref:`VSC account <access>` is needed.

-   .. tab-item:: UHasselt, UGent, VUB, UAntwerpen
+   .. tab-item:: UGent, VUB, UAntwerpen

-      You have already
-      :ref:`generated a public/private key pair with PuTTY <generating keys putty>`, and have an approved :ref:`VSC account <access>` on the VSC clusters.
+      To access clusters hosted at these sites, you need a :ref:`public/private key pair <create key pair>` of which the public key needs to be :ref:`uploaded via the VSC account page <upload public key>`.

 Download and setup MobaXterm
 ============================